-Guidelines of the Code Corporate Governance Practices of the Company 2.1 The Board comprises six directors of whom three are independent non-executive directors; two are executive directors and one non-executive director as at the date of this report.
+Guidelines of the Code Corporate Governance Practices of the Company 2.1 The Board comprises seven directors of whom four are independent non-executive directors; two are executive directors and one non-executive director as at the date of this report.
 A summary of the current composition of the Board and its committee is set out in Table 2.
-2.2 Currently, the Chairman of the Board and the CEO of the Company is the same person.
+2.2 Currently, the Chairman of the Board and the Chief Executive Officer (" CEO ") of the Company is the same person.
 In addition, the Chairman is part of the management team and he is not an independent director.
-However, there is a strong independent element on the Board, with independent directors constituting half of the Board.
+However, there is a strong independent element on the Board, with independent directors constituting at least half of the Board.
 2.3 The NC, which reviews the independence of each director on an annual basis, adopts the Code's definition of what constitutes an independent director.
 None of the independent non-executive directors has a relationship with the Company, its related corporations, its 10% shareholders or its officers that could interfere, or be reasonably perceived to interfere, with the exercise of the director's independent business judgement.
-2.4 The Company has no independent non-executive director who has served on the Board beyond nine years.
-2.5 The directors consider that the Board is of the appropriate size and with the right mix of skills and experience, taking into account the nature and the scope of operations of the Group.
-2.6 The NC and the Board recognize the importance of an appropriate balance and diversity of industry knowledge, skills, backgrounds, experience and professional qualifications in building an effective Board.
-For this purpose, the NC reviews the Board's collective skills matrix regularly.
-As a group, the directors bring with them a broad range of expertise and experience in areas such as accounting, law, finance, business and management, industry knowledge, strategic planning and customer-based experience and knowledge.
-The diversity of the directors' experience allows for the useful exchange of ideas and views.
-The profile of all Board members is set out in the section entitled 'Board of Directors'.
+2.4 Concerning the independence of directors who have served on the Board beyond nine years, both Mr. Ang Miah Khiang and Mr. Ronnie Teo Heng Hock who were appointed on 26 June 2007 would have served on the Board as non-executive independent director beyond nine years by 25 June 2016.